Tallis Wine FAQ

 Q. What is the Tallisman Club?
 We hand select and generously discount for people who love our wine and want to relive and enjoy the Tallis experience all year round.
 It’s the best value this side of the black stump, with first access to new release wine plus you’ll save 25% on current price list.
 To join you need only commit to twice-yearly wine deliveries.
 You can join online or email info@talliswine.com.au

 Q. What has happened to your cellar door?
-Richard and Alice have recently leased their cellar door building to locals (Tess, Hannah, Jarrod and Luke) and this much-loved Dookie destination has now evolved into a new business, ‘Rye at Tallis’.
-The cellar door building has been reimagined into a wine bar and events space, where Tallis wine will be showcased, in the hills where it was born, alongside other local beverages and regional produce from across the valley.
-Pouring from Thursday to Sunday 11am - 5pm.
-Booking in advance is recommended.
-T. 0437 825 547
+Richard and Alice have recently leased their cellar door building to Dookie locals (Hannah and Luke) and this much-loved Dookie destination has now evolved into a new business, ‘Rye at Tallis’.
+The cellar door building has been reimagined into an events space, where Tallis wine will be showcased, in the hills where it was born.
+Check out their socials or website for more information.
+Call T. 0437 825 547 to book your next event.

 Q. How do I stay in touch?
 To stay updated, follow us on Facebook, Instagram, join the Tallisman Club or visit our website. www.talliswine.com.au